CODEJIN/NaturalSpeech2/README.md

     * To ensure stability in pattern usage, half the length of the shortest pattern used in each training is set as `σ` for each training.
 * The target duration is obtained through `Alignment learning framework (ALF)`, rather than being brought in externally.
     * Using external modules such as Montreal Force Alignment (MFA) may have benefits in terms of training speed or stability, but I prioritized simplifying the training process.
-    * A weight has been applied to correct the relatively large MLE loss used in MAS.
 * Padding is applied between tokens like `'A <P> B <P> C ....'`
     * I could not verify whether there was a difference in performance depending on its usage.